sgmurphy/wordpress-plugins/ml-slider/readme.txt

 **Optimized for Speed**

 MetaSlider is fast.
 Only the minimum JavaScript/CSS is included on your page to power your slider, slideshow, carousel, or gallery.
-We have optimized the Meta Slider plugin so that your images, photos, videos (YouTube and Vimeo), layers, products, and post feeds, load quickly without slowing down your website visitors’ experience.
+We have optimized the MetaSlider plugin so that your images, photos, videos (YouTube and Vimeo), layers, products, and post feeds, load quickly without slowing down your website visitors’ experience.

 **Unsplash Integration**